We may earn a commission if you make a purchase from the links on this page.

 Recommended charger for LG phones:

-LG does not make an official wireless charger, one third-party charger we recommend is:
+LG does not make an official wireless charger, but below are are third-party ones we recommend.

 OnePlus Wireless Charging Explained

-There are a few interesting details you should also know about it:
+There are a few interesting details you may want to know OnePlus' proprietary wireless charger:

-if you charge your phone at night, you will have the Bedtime mode enabled by default and when it's on, the charge rate drops to 10 watts.
+- If you charge your phone at night, you will have the Bedtime mode enabled by default and when it's on, the charge rate drops.
 The slower speeds are likely used to protect long-term battery health

 Recommended charger for OnePlus phones: